 Try to resume topics you approached in previous lessons, use examples that connect to each other, and make reference to the content you’ve previously worked with, etc.

 By making these connections, you reinforce important information and make it easier for people to absorb that knowledge.

 Besides, you show your students that your lessons are a whole, which justifies the engagement in all modules of the course.

 We know it’s not always possible, or even recommended, to get into details of every topic you approach during the course.

 Getting back to the example of the cooking course, you may mention the “low carb diet” in a few of your lessons.
 In order not to have to get into details about the topic and lose focus of your lesson, you can just mention the term and define it quickly.

 By providing supplementary material, you enable your students to have access to more details about the subject thus contributing to a broader learning experience.

-By recommending bibliography, you instigate people to keep on searching knowledge about the subject and engage with the content you share.
+By recommending a bibliography, you instigate people to keep on searching for knowledge about the subject and engage with the content you share.

 Besides being able to recommend the materials you used as a base for that specific lesson, you can suggest students read a given content before the next lesson, so they can better understand it and take part in the discussion.

 4. Provide the content of the lesson in different formats